rlevitsky/spr/README.md

 ### Daemontools (runit)

 Copy files from daemontools directory to your services' locatoin.
-Make sure **'run'** and **'log/run'** have executable bit set.
+Make sure **'run'** and **'log/run'** files have executable bit set.
 Copy **'spr'** executable to the same directory.
 Activate as usual with **'ln -s spr'**.

 ### Systemd

 Copy service definition file to the user directory:
 ```
-% sudo cp systemd/spr.service /etc/systemd/user/
+% cp systemd/spr.service ~/.config/systemd/user/
 ```
 Make sure you've stated correct path to the **spr** executable at the **spr.service** definition

-Tell systemd reload, enable and start your service:
+Tell systemd reload configuration, enable and start your service:
 ```
 % systemctl --user daemon-reload
 % systemctl --user enable spr